lazurens2/Portfolio/README.md

 # Welcome
 Hello, and welcome.
-My name is Mohamed I am a Data Scientist, Business Intelligence and Bid Data Analytics Practioner with some years of experience.
+My name is Mohamed Jelidi I am a Data Scientist, Business Intelligence and Bid Data Analytics Practioner with some years of experience.
 Even I have seen so many interesting things in real world projects, reading a lot of books and testing infinite lines of code.
 I still feel like I don't know anything and still have to learn MORE and MORE.

 In contrast, I have learned alot from the community, and I present some of what I have got in my public repohere.
 My intention is to keep this alive by feeding more examples and case studies from time time but no clear plans or frequencies.